About Burton Green Bugle (Parish Magazine) Bus Times

 History of the School

 Before the school was built, children were taught in one of the villagers' cottages.
-This is explained in the letter just below.

 "Dear Miss Floyd,